EF-4. 9.5 miles. 45+ minutes. 40 homes. Zero dead.

 Gray Ridge Estates.
 Homes off their foundations.
 Businesses leveled.

 The hardest-hit area was the Gray Ridge Estates neighborhood on the southeast side of Enid, directly in the tornado’s path near Vance Air Force Base.
-At least 40 homes were destroyed or suffered major structural damage.
-Residents reported houses pushed completely off concrete foundations — one of the signature indicators of EF-3 intensity.
-Power poles snapped along entire stretches of road.
-Lines fell draped with insulation, wood framing, and household debris.
+About 40 homes were destroyed or suffered major structural damage — many literally blown off their foundations, a signature indicator of EF-4 intensity.
+The most severe damage was concentrated in the southeastern portions of Enid, with significant damage to utility poles and commercial buildings near South 30th Street and East Rupe Road.

 Commercial structures on the south side of the city fared similarly.
 Buildings were reduced to twisted metal and splintered framing.
 Vehicles were overturned and scattered.
 Roads through the damage corridor were blocked by debris piles that required heavy equipment to clear before emergency personnel could conduct thorough searches.
-Some residents were trapped and required rescue by first responders.
+Search and rescue teams from the Oklahoma Highway Patrol and local fire departments completed door-to-door checks in the hardest-hit areas.
+Several residents were pulled from debris by first responders.

-EF Scale — What EF-3 Means in Practice
+EF Scale — What EF-4 Means in Practice

 The Enhanced Fujita scale rates tornado intensity by the damage produced to structures of known construction type.
-EF-3 (136–165 mph) is classified as “severe” damage:
+EF-4 (166–200 mph)is classified as “devastating” damage — one step below the highest EF-5 category:

 Source: National Weather Service — Enhanced Fujita Scale